Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Introduction

 \textbf{The weight filtration}.
 Deligne \cite{DeHII}, \cite{DeHIII} introduced a functorial increasing filtration $W$ on the rational cohomology $H^*(X,\QQ)$ of every complex algebraic variety $X$, called the \textit{weight filtration}.
 This filtration relates the cohomology of the variety with cohomologies of smooth projective varieties.
 The successive quotients of this filtration become pure Hodge structures of different weights, leading to the notion of \textit{mixed Hodge structure}.

 The study of the rational homotopy of complex algebraic varieties using Deligne's mixed Hodge theory and in particular, the weight filtration, has proven to be very fruitful.
-The initial findings are due to Morgan \cite{Mo}, who refined Deligne's construction to endow the commutative dg-algebra models of smooth varieties with mixed Hodge structures.
+The initial findings are due to Morgan \cite{Mo}, who refined Deligne's construction to endow commutative dg-algebra models of smooth varieties with mixed Hodge structures.
 By introducing the Thom-Whitney simple functor and using the theory of cohomological descent, Navarro-Aznar \cite{Na} extended Morgan's theory to possibly singular varieties.
 These constructions have led to numerous topological consequences, mostly related to the formality of algebraic varieties in the sense of rational homotopy.

 The weight filtration has also been defined on the cohomology with coefficients in an arbitrary commutative ring (see \cite{GilletSoule}, \cite{GN}).
 Also, Totaro observed in his ICM address \cite{To}, that the weight filtration could also be defined on the cohomology with compact supports of any complex or real analytic space endowed with an equivalence class of compactifications.
 Totaro's remarks have been made precise in \cite{MCPI}, \cite{MCPII} for real algebraic varieties and in \cite{CG3} for complex and real analytic spaces.
 Also, in \cite{LiPr}, cap and cup products are studied for the weight filtration on compactly supported $\FF_2$-cohomology of real algebraic varieties.

-In view of the above results, it is natural to ask for a weight filtration defined at the cochain level, with coefficients in an arbitrary commutative ring, and compatible with the $E_\infty$-structure, thus generalizing all of the above constructions.
+In view of these results, it is natural to ask for a weight filtration defined at the cochain level, with coefficients in an arbitrary commutative ring, and compatible with the $E_\infty$-structure, thus generalizing all of the above constructions.